malh718/docker_flask_homework/README.md

 1. Preparing Two Flask Applications:

+In my same Docker_flask_homework, I created two folders.
 I set up two different folders entitled flask1 and flask2.
 For flask1, my flaskapp tells you the date.
 For flask2, the flaskapp tells you the time including the date and time using seconds.

 Date - connected and updates (loads to the date)